 The stacked catalogue 4XMM-DR9s has been compiled from 1 329 groups, comprising 6 604 overlapping good-quality XMM-Newton observations.
 They were selected from the public observations taken between 2000 February 3 and 2018 November 13 which overlap by at least one arcminute in radius and are not affected by very high background emission.
 It contains 288 191 unique sources, 218 283 of them multiply observed, with positions and source parameters like fluxes in the XMM-Newton standard energy bands, hardness ratios, quality estimate, and information on inter-observation variability.
 The parameters are directly derived from the simultaneous fit, and, wherever applicable, additionally calculated for each contributing observation.
 The catalogue aims at exploring the multiply observed sky regions and exploit their survey potential, in particular to study the long-term behaviour of X-ray emitting sources.
 It thus makes use of the long(er) effective exposure time per sky area and offers the opportunity to investigate flux variability directly through the source detection process.
-The main catalogue properties are summarised in the table below, the data processing and the stacked source detection are described in the processing summary.
+The main catalogue properties are summarised in the table below, the data processing and the stacked source detection are described in the stacked catalogue User Guide.
 Updates compared to the previous version include a significantly larger sample of observations, event-based astrometric corrections before running source detection, revised background parameters, and manually set flags marking obviously spurious detections.

 The catalogue is available for download as a single file

 and browsable via the web-based interfaces

 Please read the Watchouts section before using the catalogues.

 The following table gives an overview of the properties of the 4XMM-DR9s stacked catalogue.

 |Time span first to last observation||Feb 03, 2000 – Nov 13, 2018||2000 Feb 20 – 2016 Apr 02|